GDhasade/NationalGrid_Electricity_Demand_TSA/README.md

 #### Identify Baseline Model parameters**
 - To get baseline parameters impute different set of patterns and identify low best AIC value
+- Akaike Information Criterion (AIC) is a measure of the relative quality of a statistical model for a given set of data.
 - Results as below:
 <img src="Images/BaslineResult.png" height="400">